 Greenhouse gases are assigned a Global Warming Potential (GWP).
 GWP is a measure of how much heat the gas traps in the atmosphere calculated over a specific time interval, typically 100 years.
-The higher the GWP, the greater the potential for the gas to trap heat, and the more harmful the gas is regarded.
+The higher the GWP, the greater the potential for the gas to trap heat.
 CO2 is used as the baseline gas and assigned a GWP of 1.
 GWPs of gases commonly used by the AF are in Table A-1.
-The GWP's are current as of November 2015.
+The GWP's are current as of February 2019.